skipperbent/simple-php-router/README.md

 ## Partial groups

-Partial router groups has the same benefits as a normal group, but supports parameters and are only rendered when the url is matched.
+Partial router groups has the same benefits as a normal group, but supports parameters and are only rendered once the url has matched.

-This can be extremely useful in situations where you only want certain routes added when certain criteria has been met.
+This can be extremely useful in situations, where you only want special routes to be added, when a certain criteria or logic has been met.

 **NOTE:** Use partial groups with caution as routes added within are only rendered and available once the url of the partial-group has matched.
 This can cause `url()` not to find urls for the routes added within.